fullstackfreelancer/ce_timeline/README.md

 - Go to Maintenance > Analyze Database Structure and remove some tables that we don't need anymore
 - Clear all caches and have fun!

-## Features
+## Features in Version 3.0.0

+- Lightbox feature for images
+- Added entry type "Text & Images"
+- Added entry type "HTML Code"

+## More Features:

 - User friendly and very easy to handle
 - Includes predefined light, dark and pink stylesheets
 - 100% responsive
-- 2 different entry types (time and text)
+- 4 different entry types (time, text, textimage, html)
 - Entries can be ordered manually
 - Optional header and text (rte) above each timeline
-- Does not require any JavaScript
+- Does not require any JavaScript <sup>*</sup>
 - Does not require any other Extension
 - Translated in English, German and Spanish
 - Works seamlessly with bootstrap_package and other extensions
 - SASS files included (see: /Resources/Private/Scss/)

+<sup>*</sup> (the lightbox feature comes with its own, independent JavaScript!)

 ## Installation